Last updated

 Overview

 HubSpot is an all-in-one software solution.
 They have a free CRM designed to help businesses track all interactions with their customers across their sales and marketing teams, from initial contact to closed deals.
-However, it has one of the steepest learning curves on the CRM market.
+However, it has one of the steepest learning curves on the CRM market, making it challenging for growing teams of 20-50 people who need quick implementation and user adoption.

 Check out this video of HubSpot's CRM